Real estate in Kenya: Mombasa

 Mombasa is the second-largest city in Kenya.
 Prime land in Mombasa is up for grabs as a property boom like the one witnessed in the 1970s continues to push up home prices in the coastal town.

 Shanzu

 Shanzu is also another affluent neighbourhood right past Whitesands beach hotel at Bamburi beach.
 The area houses high-profile housing developments.

 English Point Marina

-English Point Marina will be East and Central Africa's first floating pontoon marina.
-It will offer apartment living in the comfort, luxury and security of a hotel and will be managed by Pinewood Village Beach Resort.

-Units sold cost between KSh.36 – 150 million/= (US$410,000 – US$1.8 million).
-Despite the high prices, the units are almost sold out.

-The total cost of the project is about KSh.4.8 billion/= (US$60 million).

-As of March 2013 the project was 30% complete.
-A complete virtual tour of the property has been created to give online users a feel of what to expect from the development.
+English Point Marina is a waterfront mixed-use development in Mombasa, Kenya, located near the Old Town and overlooking Tudor Creek.
+The project includes residential apartments, hospitality facilities, restaurants and marina-related infrastructure.

+The project was opened in January 2016 by President Uhuru Kenyatta.
+The EastAfrican reported that the development cost about US$47 million and was financed by Kenya Commercial Bank.

+Earlier reports described apartment units in the development as being priced between KSh36 million and KSh150 million, placing it in the high-end coastal residential and hospitality market.